-We thank Dr. Manera Constantine and the Delaware Advisory Council on Career and Technical Education (DACCTE) for their continuing and enthusiastic support of the Delaware Career Compass and Teacher's Guide.
-Special thanks to Janet Nichols for organizing and implementing all of the pre-order administrative tasks which ensure that everyone who uses these publications receives them in a timely fashion each fall.
+We thank Christopher Stahl and the Delaware Advisory Council on Career and Technical Education (DACCTE) for their continuing and enthusiastic support of the Delaware Career Compass and Teacher's Guide.
+We have simplified the ordering process over the last few years by putting the order form online.
+If you have any feedback on this change, good or bad, please let us know!